Pregnant Feral Cat

 Pyometra is a serious type of infection that can affect any animal with the uterus including cats.
 If left untreated, pyometra can be fatal.

 Pyometra it’s a bacterial infection of the uterus so it only affects cats that have not been spayed.
-Cats that have been spayed have had their uterus and/or ovaries removed so it is not possible for a cat to have a pyometra unless the surgical procedure was incomplete.
+Cats that have been spayed have had their uterus and/or ovaries removed so it is not possible for a cat to have pyometra unless the surgical procedure was incomplete.
 There are two types of a pyometra infection commonly seen in cats: open and closed.

 Closed pyometras do not have an open, draining cervix so the infection and pus grows in the uterus causing a bloated abdomen and a very ill feeling cat.
+Lethargy, a decrease in appetite, and even vomiting may occur in a cat with a pyrometra.

 A female feral cat will look pregnant when actually they just have pyometra.
 If the pyometra is left untreated, the infection can be fatal in a cat.
 The best and the only way to prevent a pyometra from occurring is to have it spayed.